QiCai1995/dsc-data-ethics-training-on-bad-data/README.md

 ***Representative*** datasets are those that represent each group well; it goes beyond balance to ensure each group receives somewhat fair predictions by being large enough in sample size.
 This can mean across gender, race, age, and other sensitive features.
 Representation has a major impact on how well a model performs, but is easily overlooked.

 A challenge for assessing this aspect of data quality is the lack of consensus on what a "representative" dataset really is.
 Some say racial breakdowns should follow the demographics of a country where a specific tool will be used.
-Other advocate reducing the sample size for dominant groups to make better predictions for marginalized groups.
+Others advocate reducing the sample size for dominant groups to make better predictions for marginalized groups.
+Still others point out that this might subject minority communities to harms from excessive surveillance.
 There is no cookie cutter ratio for deciding how much data is representative, but best practices include consulting social and behavioral scientists to aid in this decision-making process.

 #### Addressing Unrepresentative Samples